Corvan/mailpit-api-client/docs/testing/pytest.rst

 ======
 pytest
 ======
-In order to provide some convenience some :py:func:`pytest.fixtures <pytest.fixture>` and assertion-helpers have been created.
+In order to provide some convenience a :py:func:`pytest.fixtures <pytest.fixture>` has been created.

 -------------------
 Mailpit-API fixture